minthemiddle/powered-by-wordpress/Readme.md

 This list is based on a blog posts on [WinningWP](http://winningwp.com/examples-of-big-name-brands-and-businesses-using-wordpress/).
 I skipped all blogs and double checked all other links.

 You can contribute to this list via submitting an Issue with the subject `Add:` or correct a wrong entry with `Fix:`.
 Pull requests are also welcomed.
 Please double check each entry using [`Wappalyzer`](http://www.wapalyzer.com) (either with the browser PlugIn or [on the command-line](https://www.npmjs.com/package/wappalyzer-cli).
+Sites must have an Alexa Ranking to be considered.

 The notion is `Name (Alexa Ranking, Geography)`. `(N/A)` is used for Alexa Ranking when the WordPress instance is in a subdirectory or subdomain and Alexa outputs the parent's ranking.